 How I work

-Yes, I code C in GNU Emacs!
+Nowadays, I mostly code Python and C in GNU Emacs!
 I even write this website in Emacs - using nanoc (in Markdown) and git to manage/upload the site to server.
-I work mainly using Ubuntu 10.04…
+I work mainly using Ubuntu…

-- Made about 50 litres of Biodiesel from Waste Vegetable Oil and used it in my (previously-owned) w123 Mercedes Benz 300D (Naturally Aspirated - long restoration endeavour and pride too! (sadly it was sold now and replaced with a w126 with an om603 instead).
+Successfully made about 50 litres of Biodiesel from Waste Vegetable Oil and used it in my w123 Mercedes Benz 300D - Naturally Aspirated - long restoration endeavour and pride too! (sadly it was sold now and replaced with a w126 with an om603 instead).